MayaNk-py-dev/Pathfinder-2.0/README.md

 Green box is the starting node and Red box is the end node.

 # Features <a name="features"></a>
-* Five Unique Pathfinding Algorithms
+* Pathfinding Algorithms Used :
    * A* Search
    * Dijkstras Algorithm
    * Greedy Best First Search